ismaelAlopez/OpenSpace-Language/README.md

-This github will provide a way to translate the OpenSpace app into Spanish
+This github will provide the assets already translated to spanish.

+In collaboration wiht PHL

+Profesor: Abel Mendez
+Programer: Ismael A. Lopez